rdaum/moor/README.md

 * Major missing features:
     * Quota support.
     * Background tasks resumption after restart (from DB and from textdump load.)
-    * Dump to a backup `textdump` format.
+    * Dump to a backup `textdump` format (or some stable backup format for between-version migrations.)
-    * `$do_command`; LambdaMOO has the ability to attempt execution of a command through user code on `#0:do_command`; if that fails, it then dispatches through the regular built-in command handler.
-I need to get around to this.
     * `read`; This is used for prompts, password changes, editor, etc. It's slightly tricky because of the 'transactional' nature of I/O in Moor where all verb and I/O operations can be retried on transaction commit failure.
 Haven't decided what to do about this.